|

 worked full-time, year-round made 59 cents on average

-has narrowed by a less than half a cent per year!
+has narrowed by less than half a cent per year!

 Over the past 40 years, the real median